SkyCity profit down 14 per cent, convention centre progress 'slow'

 Normalised profit rose 1.6 per cent to $173m, according to the result for the year to June 30.

-The company uses the "normalised" figure to adjust for the actual "win rate" in its international gambling business.
+The company uses the "normalised" figure to adjust for the theoretical "win rate" in its international gambling business.
 It also takes into account the impact of the sale of the company's Darwin operations, a gain on the sale of its Federal Street car park in Auckland and other unusual items.

 Normalised revenue rose 1.6 per cent to $1.12 billion with normalised earnings before interest, tax, depreciation and amortisation up 1.3 per cent at $342.7m – in line with expectations.